njean42/kumiko/doc/Usage.md

 ## Debug

-You can pass `kumiko` a `--debug` parameter that tells you are craving debugging information.
+You can pass `kumiko` a `--debug-dir /path/to/debug-info` parameter that tells you are craving debugging information.

-This will create an image for each page that Kumiko analysed, renamed `$filename-040-contours-numbers.jpg`.
+This will create an image for each page that Kumiko analysed, renamed `$filename-contours.jpg`.
-These files will be found in the `debug` subfolder (should exist and be writable).
+These files will be found in the `/path/to/debug-info` folder (should exist and be writable).
 Panel contours and image numbering is drawn onto every debugging image.